ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 > You need to use a [separate track](#separate-track) to have a place for the test users and to [configure the OCES3 certificate](#certificate) before following this guide.

-**1 - Start by creating an SAML 2.0 down-party in [FoxIDs Control Client](control.md#foxids-control-client)**
+**1 - Start by creating an SAML 2.0 application registration in [FoxIDs Control Client](control.md#foxids-control-client)**

 1. Select the Parties tab and then the Down-parties
-2. Click Create down-party and then SAML 2.0
+2. Click Create application registration and then SAML 2.0
 3. Add the name
 4. Click Add allow up-party and click login, to let the user login with test users in the track
 5. Download the Context Handler RP metadata where you can find endpoints and the certificate to trust.